 If you're looking for an excellent enthusiast-level camera, the Nikon Z 6II is one of the best Nikon cameras for photography that we've tested.
-Sitting below more expensive, pro-grade models like the Nikon Z 7 II and the Nikon Z 9, this is a fantastic camera body for most people, and it's versatile enough for a range of different photography and video work.
-With 4k 60 fps shooting, dual memory card slots (including a high-speed CFexpress slot), and in-body image stabilization (IBIS), it's no slouch in the video department.
-The Z 6II's upgraded processor bumps its burst rate to 14 fps, making it an excellent choice for wildlife and sports photography.
+Sitting below more expensive, pro-grade models like the Nikon Z 7 II and the Nikon Z 9, this is a fantastic and versatile camera body for hobbyists and enthusiasts.

-The Nikon Z 5 is also a solid choice if you're looking for a more affordable full-frame camera.
+The Nikon Z 5 is a great choice if you're looking for a more affordable full-frame camera.
 It's one of the best entry-level full-frames on the market—though its relatively low price comes with some trade-offs.
 Most notably, it can only shoot 4k video with a heavy crop, and its burst rate maxes out at about 5 fps.
-If you're looking for a hybrid camera, the Z 6II is your best bet, but if you're looking for full-frame image quality on a budget, the Z 5 is a tempting choice that'll leave more money in your pocket to invest in lenses.
+Still, if you're primarily interested in photography, there's a lot to love here.

-If you don't need full-frame image quality and don't have a budget to match, a mid-range APS-C model is a great way to go.
-Nikon has plenty of excellent mid-tier DSLR cameras, but the mirrorless Nikon Z 50 takes the cake for us.
+If you don't need full-frame image quality and don't have the budget to match, an APS-C model is a great way to save some money, as well as a great option for those who prefer a more portable camera.
+Nikon has plenty of excellent entry-level DSLR cameras, but the mirrorless Nikon Z 50 takes the cake.
 It's the best Nikon mirrorless camera you can get at this price point.

 Canon and Nikon have long been competitive, especially when DSLRs dominated the market, and both are generally well-loved by professionals and consumers alike.
 Though Nikon has been a bit slower out of the gate in establishing itself in the mirrorless market, its more considered approach has resulted in a small slew of consistently high-quality camera bodies and lenses, whereas Canon can sometimes be hit-or-miss.
 Ultimately, you can't go wrong with either brand, though they each have their own approach to ergonomics and design that some may prefer and others may not.

-Similar to rival Canon, Nikon has a diverse range of cameras meant to suit everyone, from first-time photographers to industry pros.
+Like rival Canon, Nikon has a diverse range of cameras meant to suit everyone, from first-time photographers to industry pros.
 That said, most Nikon cameras share some similarities.
 They're often built very well and feel great in hand, with an intuitive user interface.
-Image quality is a given, but Nikon colors are some of the best when taking photos straight out of the camera.
+Image quality is a given, and Nikon colors are some of the best when taking photos straight out of the camera.
 They're also often ahead of the game for wildlife photography, with fast burst rates and deep photo buffers.
 That said, they aren't always the most portable option, and autofocus generally still falls a bit short of the benchmark set by the latest cameras from Sony and Canon.

 Nikon has various model lineups to suit different users and their needs.